Answers

 How Antique Snap fits the workflow

-Antique Snap is most useful when it sits between the messy first moment and the decision that comes next.
-The app should help the user gather context, run the focused workflow, and keep a record that can be reviewed later instead of forcing them to remember every detail.
+Antique Snap is most useful when it sits between the first input and the decision that follows.
+The app should help the user gather the right context, complete the core task, and keep a record that can be reviewed later instead of relying on memory.

 The best repeat users build a small history.
 Saved sessions, notes, screenshots, or previous results make future decisions faster because the app has a clearer personal reference point.